good-php/serialization/README.md

 - produces developer-friendly error messages for invalid data
 - correctly handles optional (missing keys) and `null` values as separate concerns
 - simple to extend with additional formats
-- simple internal structure: no node tree, no value/JSON wrappers, no custom reflection / PHP parsing, no inherent limitations